solana-developers/professional-education/README.md

 Check for any lost property

-Return extra merch/swag back to the storage area.
+Return extra merch/swag to the storage area.

 ### After the Event